 (Nov 2015 Update) Sam Champion of The Weather Channel offers this summary of the three types of material you can wear outdoors: cotton, synthetics and wool.
 Cotton is fine as long as conditions remain dry.
 It traps warm air, but when it gets wet everything changes.
 Cotton can trap up to 27 times its own weight in liquid.
 That is very bad for cold weather.
 Our bodies lose heat 25 times faster when we are wet.
 Polyester synthetics are very thin and light weight.
 That prevents it from holding heat close to the body.
 But because polyester is a product of petroleum, it repels water.
 So, it dries three times faster than cotton.
 What about wool?
 Wool fibers are three layers thick which keep heat from entering or leaving when it is dry.
 When wet, magic happens.
 There is a chemical reaction between wool and water that actually generates heat.
 In wet conditions this process can increase the temp of the wool by over 20 degrees.
 This is why wool has warming characteristics.
 So wool is the best insulator for exercising in cold weather.

-The ‘tips’ in our headline was really a play on words.
+The use of theword ‘tips’ in the headline was really a play on words.
 I was referring to my fingertips and toe tips.
 That is my first line of vulnerability.
 In cold weather, our body feels under siege and reduces blood circulation to our extremities flooding our vital organs to keep us alive.
 I counter the frozen toes attack with two pairs of socks.
 Here also is a really important first rule.
 Try to avoid cotton against your skin on the first layer.
 Cotton absorbs perspiration and when you slow down or take a break you are going to freeze those parts that are wet with sweat.
 So, my first pair of socks is silk and I cover them with a pair of wool ones.
 2013 Update: I recently discovered shiny silver insoles which reflect the heat from my feet upward and do a great job in keeping my feet and toes warm.
 You can also use aluminum foil for this.

 If aren’t familiar with them, they are fingerless gloves that have a mitten flap that slips over your bare fingers.
 You could call them convertible mittens, too.
 I saw a pair this season at Target called ‘texting gloves.’